jrihon/thesis/chapters/05_chapter/05_futureperspective.typ

 //
 //
 ==== No rhymes, no embellishments
 The Ducque's design philosophy has always been _What you see is what you get_.
 The problem with other model builders is that they constrain the user by implementing a small set of modifications that have been finetuned to only produce a good result, while discarding anything that does not work.
 Freed from these constraints, Ducque promises to build by whatever the user queries and truly delivers on that respect.
-The caveat here is that the inputs should be optimised by the user in order to build suitable models, but Ducque has always been clear about this.
-The only certainty one has in trying to predict or refine structures of underresearched chemistries is the certainty of forever tinkering with the source code.
+The caveat here is that the inputs should be optimised by the user in order to build suitable models, but Ducque has always been clear about this. // The only certainty one has in trying to predict or refine structures of underresearched chemistries is the certainty of forever tinkering with the preset inputs.

 To provide a way to actually model the structure, we append an all-purpose methodology to design a force field for the built models.
 A good force field in combination with a well established simulation engine is going to give far better results than minimising along parameters meant for small molecules.
 Ducque is concise, depends on extremely stable packages and builds by simple queried inputs.
 The ease of its maintainability and its modularity is why the reason Ducque will be able to stand the tests for at least the upcoming decade.